High School Programmes 13-17 years

 - 20 hour standard course during mid-term break (if student chooses to stay)

-The Secondary School Programme is designed for clients aged 13 to 18, who wish to integrate into an Irish Secondary School for a full academic year, 1 school term, or 2 school terms.
+The Secondary School Programme is designed for clients aged 13 to 17, who wish to integrate into an Irish Secondary School for a full academic year.

 State schools in Ireland can welcome overseas students from the EU and EEA.